Retrieving Top-k Hyperedge Triplets: Models and Applications: Problem Statement

 To account for the role that size plays in hypergraph motifs, we consider the independent, disjoint and common weights to define ``good'' hyperedge triplets.
 As we do not constrain the number of nodes in a given region, we focus not on enumerating motifs with a given intersection region size distribution but rather on finding the ``optimal'' motifs with regard to their size patterns.
 We thus cast this as a maximization problem where we seek hyperedge triplets with the highest weights in Equation~\ref{eq:wght}.
 Our weight definition ensures that in the optimal triplets a significant proportion of nodes are evenly distributed across the corresponding region types.
-Our problem is defined as follows: \begin{problem} For a hypergraph with hyperedge set $E$, the maximum $\{\mbox{independent, disjoint, common}\}$ problem is to find the $T \in {E \choose 3}$ that maximizes $\{W_1(T), W_2(T), W_3(T)\}$. \end{problem}
+Our problem is defined as follows: \begin{problem} For a hypergraph with hyperedge set $E$, the maximum $\{\mbox{independent, disjoint, common}\}$ problem is to find the $T \in {E \choose 3}$ that maximizes $\{W_1(T), W_2(T), W_3(T)\}$. \end{problem} In our implementation, we find the top-$k$ hyperedge triplets where $k$ is a user-inputted positive integer.
+These hyperedge triplets can then be used as building blocks for larger connected structures.